IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 * [MapScreen](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/blob/master/README.md#mapscreen)

 #### CalendarsScreen
-Contains the Agenda with appointments
+Contains the Agenda with appointments.
-Dependent on React Navigation for the stack navigator Implements AsyncStorage for storing appointments locally between sessions.
+Dependent on React Navigation for the stack navigator.
+Implements AsyncStorage for storing appointments locally between sessions.

 #### TodoScreen
 Contains a list of the todos you have made.
 You can add new ones in the "Add task" TextInput.
 Deleting done todos by pressing "X".
 Implemented a counter that keeps track of how many todos you have completed.
+Implements AsyncStorage for storing appointments locally between sessions.

 #### FormScreen
 Contains forms for adding a new appointment to the agenda in CalendarsScreen